tbsklg/nvim-exec/README.md

 from your current buffer.
 It displays the output as a comment in the same buffer.
 Currently only node.js is supported.

-You can execute any code within a comment block after the `>>>` symbol.
-The output will be displayed as a comment in the next line.
+You can execute any code within a comment block.
+The output will be displayed as a comment in the next line(s).

 Example:
 Suppose you have the following fibonacci function in your buffer (btw, this is a terrible way to calculate